sourcegraph/handbook/content/people-ops/hiring/index.md

 ## Recruiting tools

-We utilize LinkedIn and TopFunnel as our sourcing platforms.
+We utilize LinkedIn Recruiter and TopFunnel as our sourcing platforms.

 Hiring managers will be a assigned a hiring manager seat on the platform.
 For details on hiring manager seat capabilities, [click here](https://about.sourcegraph.com/handbook/people-ops/hiring/linkedin).